Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Conclusion

 \section{Conclusion}

-We implemented and systematically evaluated QFL using a quantum communication simulator and a hybrid quantum–classical machine learning framework.
-To address current limitations in quantum communication, we investigated two complementary strategies for reducing quantum transmissions: structured parameter reduction via Light-cone feature selection and architectural transformation through Hybrid QFL.

-The results demonstrated that each method reduces the quantum communication volume under the evaluated settings while maintaining comparable predictive performance and stable convergence behavior.
-Together, these findings show that communication-efficient QFL can be realized through principled architectural design rather than brute-force parameter aggregation.
+We implemented and systematically evaluated QFL for privacy-preserving medical image diagnosis, investigating two complementary strategies to reduce quantum transmissions: structured parameter reduction via Light-cone feature selection and architectural transformation through Hybrid QFL.
+The results demonstrated that each method reduces the quantum communication volume while maintaining comparable predictive performance and stable convergence, showing that communication-efficient QFL can be realized through principled architectural design rather than naive full-parameter aggregation.